 During the conference there was also time for moments of inspiration,

-The conference was hosted in the beautiful venue of the iQOS embassy at the Pingone house, via Porta Palatina 23/B Torino.
+The conference was hosted in the beautiful venue of the iQOS Embassy at House Pingone, via Porta Palatina 23/B Torino (we thank PMI-Italy/iQOS Embassy for the support).